aquatix/dammit.nl/content/posts/sagas.md

 > There's full-flung mil-SF, political intrigue SF, murder-mystery and spy SF, revolutionary thriller SF, media-scoop SF, as well as hardcore alien Hard-SF with Big Dumb Objects galore, miniature wormhole attacks, rejuvenation, memory cores so you can get a new body, as well as a LOT of nova'd stars.
 Big-ass scale.

 Having finally finished it still feels a bit odd, and I can highly recommend it.
 Peter F. Hamilton did some great worldbuilding here.

+Both long story arches keep echoing through my mind, I keep coming back to some details and rehashing parts, and will likely do so for a while yet.

+My [books page]({filename}../pages/books.md) has more info about what I am reading or have been reading in the past.